Äynu people: Language

 The Äynu people's native language is Äynu, a Turkic language with a strong influence from Persian. Äynu is usually only spoken at home, while Uyghur is spoken in public, by Äynu men and women alike.

 Culture

 Livelihood

 The Äynu people engage mostly in agriculture, animal husbandry or work in the construction industry in the cities.
 A few also fish or hunt.
 In the past some were peddlers, circumcisers or beggars.

 Discrimination

 There is a tradition of discrimination against the Äynu by their neighbors, who identify the Äynu as Abdal, a name which carries a derogatory meaning.
-Intermarriage with their neighbors the Uyghur people is uncommon.
-The Chinese government counts the Äynu people as Uyghur.
+Intermarriage with their neighbors such as the Uyghurs is uncommon.
+The Chinese government, however, counts the Äynu people as Uyghur.

 Religion

-The predominant religion of Äynu people is Alevi branch of Shia Islam, although a few profess Sunni Islam.
+The predominant religion of Äynu people is Alevism, a tradition identified with Shia Islam, although a few profess Sunni Islam.